 Star Trek the new movie featuring the prequel kids of TOS* (The

 Original Series).
-It was interesting to me as I'd not seen the show (no
+It was interesting to me as I had not seen the show (no

 television since 1993) so to watch actors that looked so much like their

 older counterparts from TOS was a real treat.
-And the company was great
+The company was great

 Another Side Note: Often boaters refer to each other by